lowenware/dotrix-website/content/handbook/get-started/01_installation.md

 [GIT](https://git-scm.com/downloads) and
 [Rust toolchain](https://rustup.rs/)
 on your computer first.
 The installation process for both is OS dependent.
-Please refer the official documentation for more information.
+Please refer to the official documentation for more information.

 ## Getting the Code